edyatl/clickhouse-event-processor/README.md

 [schema.sql](./db/schema.sql) - SQL dump of table schema.
 One table used at the moment.

-*binom.db* - Sqlite DB file with one table.
+*cache.db* - Sqlite DB file with one table.
 It creates automatically from schema.sql if it doesn't exist when the program runs.

 [docker-compose.yml](./docker-compose.yml) - Composer file for deployment with Docker.
 Sets current app host directory as container work directory.

 [Dockerfile](./Dockerfile) - For deployment with Docker Python image.
-By default it sets hourly cron schedule task.
+By default it sets a task scheduled to run every 10 minutes.

 **Default cron table set list:**

 ```
 # crontab -l
-0 * * * * /usr/local/bin/python3 /var/app/clickhouse_event_checker.py
+*/10 * * * * /usr/local/bin/python3 /var/app/clickhouse_event_checker.py
 ```

 [full_notebook_requirements.txt](./full_notebook_requirements.txt) - Additional list of packages for Python3 environment for Jupyter Notebook.

 [requirements.txt](./requirements.txt) - List of packages for Python3 environment to run main program file only.

-*var_storage.json* - JSON file to store the previous state.
+*var_storage.json* - JSON file to store the previous last created date.
 It creates automatically when the program runs.

 ## Installation